baselime/docs/sending-data/opentelemetry/next.js.md

 Create a file `instrumentation.ts` in the root of your project and add the following code to configure and initialize OpenTelemetry.

-!!!
-If you use a `/src` folder your project, add the `instrumentation.ts` file in the `/src` folder instead of the root folder.
-!!!

 ```typescript # :icon-code: instrumentation.ts
 export async function register() {